ksatola/Image-Classifier-with-Deep-Learning/README.md

 This project was completed as part of Udacity's [Data Scientist Nanodegree](https://eu.udacity.com/course/data-scientist-nanodegree--nd025) certification.

 ## Objectives
-1. Implement an image classifier with PyTorch (build and train a neural network on the flower data set).
+1. Implement an image classifier with PyTorch (build and train a neural network on the flower dataset).
 2. Convert the classifier into an application that others can use.
 The application should be a pair of Python scripts that run from the command line.
 The first file, `train.py`, will train a new network on a dataset and save the model as a checkpoint.
 The second file, `predict.py`, uses a trained network to predict the class for an input image.

 ## Data Origin